Queuecumber/torchjpeg/README.md

 parameters and functions, is subject to change at any time.
 We follow semver for versioning and will adhere to that before making and breaking changes.
 ```

+## Citation

+If you use our code in a publication, we ask that you cite the following paper ([bibtex](http://maxehr.umiacs.io/bibtex/ehrlich2020quantization.txt)):

+> Max Ehrlich, Larry Davis, Ser-Nam Lim, and Abhinav Shrivastava.
+"Quantization Guided JPEG Artifact Correction."
+In Proceedings of the European Conference on Computer Vision, 2020